 Here's a link to a site I came across with a good number of lesson ideas and printables for the math standards.
 Maybe you'll find something useful for your class.
 This is the first grade link, but there are K-5 resources across all the math standards.

 Lately, I've been working quite a bit on developing materials for Numbers and Operations in Base Ten standards for first grade, particularly adding and subtracting multiples of ten and working with the 120 chart.
 I hope you got the free penguin game from my last post.
-The latest resource that I posted at Teachers Pay Teachers has lots more resources for addressing the same standards/strategies.
+The latest resource that I posted at Teachers Pay Teachers has lots more games and activities for addressing the same standards/strategies.
+See it here.

 As further evidence that strategy-based standard-aligned learning can be fun (and even kind of goofy-looking!), here's a freebie for you.
 It's not a part of the Piggy, Piggy! set above, but actually would fit in quite nicely with it!
 Your students will roll 2 dice, add the numbers, and then add ten to the sum.
 Same standards, same theme, same sorta goofy fun!